lks21c/baram/readme.md

                to_key='to_s3_key')
 ```

-### check line count of csv
+### Check line count of csv

-It's often necessary to the line count of csv in S3.
+It's often necessary to check how many lines are in csv file in S3.

 You can easily get the line count with the following code.

 ```python
 from baram.s3_manager import S3Manager